Volvo XC90 running costs and reliability

 MPG and CO2

-The headline figures come courtesy of the T8 Twin Engine hybrid.
-Don’t expect to get close to those lofty mpg ratings in real-world driving.
+With such a more powerful engine, you’d perhaps expect the T8 to produce the most emissions, but by virtue of the electric part in the powerunit’s makeup, the official numbers are extremely low.
+176.3 – 235.1mpg and as little as 30g/km of CO2 produced.
+Don’t expect to get close to those lofty mpg ratings in real-world driving, though.
 In certain circumstances it’s possible you’d get close if the battery was fully charged and you were very careful with your right foot.
+The B5’s figures are far more realistic and achievable: 30.7 – 33.6mpg, 190-200g/km CO2.

-The main way to achieve this is by running on electric power alone, and then recharging whenever possible so the petrol engine never kicks in.
+To achieve the figures of the T8, you’ll need to run the hybrid on electric power alone, and then recharge whenever possible so the petrol engine never kicks in.
 In theory, it’s doable (the WLTP test makes sure of that) but only if you drive a few miles between destinations – say home and work – and can charge the car at both ends.

 We saw an indicated battery range of around 45 miles on a full charge, which is far less than the Range Rover PHEV’s official 70 miles, but the Volvo has two advantages – the Hold function which retains battery charge actually works, plus, you have the option to charge the battery with the engine.